UtrechtUniversity/workshop-computational-reproducibility/README.md

 # !!This workshop is under construction!!

-# Best Practices in Writing Reproducible Code
+# Best Practices for Writing Reproducible Code

 Ensuring your research is reproducible can be a difficult task.
 Scripting your analysis is a start, but this in and of itself is no guarantee that you, or someone else, can faithfully repeat your work at a later stage.
 In this workshop, we will help you not only to make your work reproducible, but also to increase the efficiency of your workflow.
 We do this by teaching you a few good programming habits: how to set up a good project structure, how to comment well, and how to document your code so that it can be used by others.
 We will furthermore introduce you to Git and GitHub, which are essential tools in managing and publishing code.
 Reproducibility requires extra effort, but we will focus on teaching you skills that will save you much more time in the long run than they cost to implement.